analogdevicesinc/ai8x-synthesis/README.md

 * Streaming mode:

   * When using data greater than 90×91, `streaming` mode must be used.
-  * When using `streaming` mode, the product of any layer’s input width, input height, and input channels divided by 64 rounded up must not exceed 2^21: $width * height * ⌈\frac{channels}{64}⌉ < 2^{21}$. _width_ and _height_ must not exceed 1023.
+  * When using `streaming` mode, the product of any layer’s input width, input height, and input channels divided by 64 rounded up must not exceed 2^21: $width * height * ⌈\frac{channels}{64}⌉ < 2^{21}$; _width_ and _height_ must not exceed 1023.
   * Streaming is limited to 8 consecutive layers or fewer, and is limited to four FIFOs (up to 4 input channels in CHW and up to 16 channels in HWC format), see [FIFOs](#FIFOs).
   * For streaming layers, bias values may not be added correctly in all cases.
   * The *final* streaming layer must use padding.

 * The weight memory supports up to 768 * 64 3×3 Q7 kernels (see [Number Format](#Number-Format)).
-  When using 1-, 2- or 4 bit weights, the capacity increases accordingly.
+  When using 1-, 2- or 4-bit weights, the capacity increases accordingly.
-  When using more than 64 input or output channels, weight memory is shared and effective capacity decreases.
+  When using more than 64 input or output channels, weight memory is shared, and effective capacity decreases.
   Weights must be arranged according to specific rules detailed in [Layers and Weight Memory](#Layers and Weight Memory).

 * There are 16 instances of 32 KiB data memory.
 When not using streaming mode, any data channel (input, intermediate, or output) must completely fit into one memory instance.
 This limits the first-layer input to 181×181 pixels per channel in the CHW format.
-However, when using more than one input channel, the HWC format may be preferred, and all layer output are in HWC format as well.
+However, when using more than one input channel, the HWC format may be preferred, and all layer outputs are in HWC format as well.
 In those cases, it is required that four channels fit into a single memory instance -- or 91×90 pixels per channel.
-  Note that the first layer commonly creates a wide expansion (i.e., large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
+  Note that the first layer commonly creates a wide expansion (i.e., a large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.

 * The hardware supports 1D and 2D convolution layers, 2D transposed convolution layers (upsampling), element-wise addition, subtraction, binary OR, binary XOR as well as fully connected layers (`Linear`), which are implemented using 1×1 convolutions on 1×1 data:
   * The maximum number of input neurons is 1024, and the maximum number of output neurons is 1024 (16 each per processor used).